AlexRudyak/PythonProjects/README.md

  Just a small python terminal To-Do list.
  It's recursive.
- You can add/remove and view your items, exit on command, Because why not ?
+ You can add/remove and view your items, exit on command.

  2) Web scraping with Selenium into a csv with Pandas

  Scrape a website full of basketball player Data.